July 17, 2018

-ALICE, which stands for Asset Limited, Income Constrained, Employed, are households that earn more than the Federal Poverty Level but less than the basic cost of living in their area.
+ALICE, an acronym for Asset Limited, Income Constrained, Employed, represents households that earn more than the Federal Poverty Level but less than the basic cost of living in their area.
 ALICE lives paycheck to paycheck, just one car accident or medical bill away from crisis.

 How do people support their families on low-wage incomes?
 They make difficult choices about what to pay for and what to forgo.
 These choices are daunting, and they have both immediate and long-term consequences for low-income households and their communities.